 Pair off into teams of 2 – each on opposite sides of the table.
 Give 1 player a heaping pile of mini marshmallows and a plastic spoon.
 When you yell go, players must try flinging mini marshmallows from a plastic spoon into their teammates’ mouths.
 Teams with the most successful catches – win!

 In the video below, players catching the marshmallow should be sitting in a chair, unlike my son (cheater) in the video below…

 One more version to consider:

 Use large – not giant – marshmallows.
 Throw them to people sitting in chairs across the room.
 When they catch one in their mouth, they spit it out onto a plate as a collection of how many they successfully caught.
-At the end – count the marshmallows on the plates to see who won
+In the end – count the marshmallows on the plates to see who won

-- Strap the tissue boxes to the player’s waist – with the box on the back side
+- Strap the tissue boxes to the player’s waist – with the box on the backside

 - When you’re ready to go, fill the boxes with an entire bag of mini marshmallows

 - Players in under 1 minute must shake the marshmallows out of the box

 Number 3- Build A Snowman – Also called Sticky Balls!